 - 1-year annual costs $83.40 ($6.95 per month).

 If you pay for 1 year, you will save nearly 50% of the typical cost.
-Plus, you can also get some discounts, which it offers regularly.
+Plus, you can get the discounts it offers regularly.

 They provide a seven-day free trial.
 After registering for an account, you have a week to try out the courses, app, and technique for free.

-This helps you to ensure that they are appropriate for your requirements.
+This helps ensure they are appropriate for your requirements.
 If you dislike or change your mind, you can also request a refund, as it offers a 20-day money-back guarantee.

 Is Babbel Premium worth the money?

-Babbel has no free plan; the full benefits are in the paid subscription.
+Babbel has no free plan; the full benefits are available only with a paid subscription.
 Here are the incentives you get:

 - You have full access to all courses and levels of your selected language.

-- You can access your lessons across multiple devices by visiting the website, desktop computer, or mobile app.
+- You can access your lessons on multiple devices by visiting the website, using a desktop computer, or using the mobile app.

 - You can check the Review feature.
 It has all the phrases and words from your finished lessons.
-You can revisit them to attach them to your long-term memory.
+You can revisit them to help them stick in your long-term memory.

 - You can jump lessons, check your progress, and complete supplement tasks on topics such as culture, vacation, grammar, and more.